hayk-bvb/Spotify-Platylist-Generator/README.md

 Go to https://drive.google.com/drive/folders/1R0JYqXIXED6c4WoM72kluoV-G-6Khqn7, to download the zipped files, datasets, pngs, etc., and then copy them into the main project folder.

-To run the program, open command prompt and terminal and enter: python main.py --graphs-file-name=Graph_Final.pickle
+To run the program, open command prompt or terminal, change directory into the project folder and enter: python main.py --graphs-file-name=Graph_Final.pickle

 This will take 3-10 minutes to load.